 Neural Networks Scope

-It has a wide scope in the future.
+It has a broad scope in the future.
 Researchers are constantly working on new technologies based on neural networks.
-Everything is converting into automation hence they are very much efficient in dealing with changes and can adapt accordingly.
+Everything is converting into automation; hence they are very efficient in dealing with changes and can adapt accordingly.
 Due to an increase in new technologies, there are many job openings for engineers and neural network experts.
-Hence in future also neural networks will prove to be a major job provider.
+Hence, neural networks will also prove to be a significant job provider.

-There is a huge career growth in the field of neural networks.
-An average salary of neural network engineer ranges from $33,856 to $153,240 per year approximately.
+There is massive career growth in the field of neural networks.
+The average salary of a neural network engineer ranges from $33,856 to $153,240 per year approximately.

-This has been a guide to What is Neural Networks?
-Here we discussed the components, working, skills, career growth and advantages of Neural Networks.
+This has been a guide to Neural Networks.
+Here we discussed the introduction, working, skills, career growth, and advantages of Neural Networks.
 You can also go through our other suggested articles to learn more –